Subduction zone metamorphism: Hydrous minerals of a subducting slab

 Every year, 1–2 x 10 trillion kilograms of water descends into subduction zones.
 Approximately 90–95% of that water is contained in hydrous minerals, including mica, phengite, amphibole, lawsonite, chlorite, talc, zoisite, and serpentine.
 The most significant hydrous minerals are lawsonite (11 wt% H2O), phlogopite (2 wt% H2O) and amphibole (2 wt% H2O).
 Phlogopite does not release water until approximately 200 km depth whereas amphibole releases water at approximately 75 km depth.
-Serpentine is also an important hydrous phase (13 wt% H2O) that is only present in oceanic crust created at a slow spreading ridge where ultramafic rocks are emplaced at shallow levels.
+Serpentine is also an important hydrous phase (13 wt% H2O) that is only present in oceanic crust formed at a slow spreading ridge where ultramafic rocks are emplaced at shallow levels.
 Lawsonite does not release water until approximately 300 km depth and is the last hydrous mineral to do so.
 Metamorphic dehydration reactions are prominent within the subducting slab during subduction, giving rise to liquid phases that contain fluid-mobile trace elements due to the breakdown of hydrous minerals such as phengite, lawsonite and zoisite.
-This creates a unique type of trace element distribution pattern for arc magma.
+This forms a unique type of trace element distribution pattern for arc magma.
 Arc magmas and the continental crust formed from arc magmas are enriched in boron, lead, arsenic, and antimony derived from the dehydration within the subducting slab.
 Hydrothermal fluids released from the slab mobilize these elements and allow them to be incorporated into arc magmas, distinguishing arc magmas from those produced at mid-ocean ridges and hotspots.